MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-understand-coexistence-and-interoperability.md

 For all these limitations (except for Persistent Chat), one possible workaround is for one user to start a meeting and invite the other user to join it.
 This workaround is the basis for interop escalation.

-### Interop escalation experiences
+### Interop meeting experiences

-For the workaround described above, we intend to provide interop escalation scenarios where meeting creation will be facilitated.
+For the workaround described above, we intend to provide interop scenarios where meeting creation will be facilitated.
 The facilitation will remove as many manual steps from the process as possible; however, the target user will have to manually join the meeting (typically by clicking a link).

 For example, a user who is currently in a native interop conversation takes an action that isn’t natively supported (in this case, sharing their desktop).
-The intent of the interop escalation scenario is to provide the following: prepare a meeting silently on the platform of the initiator, and then send the other participant a link and instructions on how to join the meeting.
+The intent of the interop meeting scenario is to provide the following: prepare a meeting silently on the platform of the initiator, and then send the other participant a link and instructions on how to join the meeting.
 After the users have joined the meeting, the existing call is terminated and the initiator is joined to the meeting.
 Desktop sharing then starts automatically.

-The scenarios currently considered for interop escalation are:
+The scenarios currently considered for interop meetings are:

 -   Desktop sharing in a native interop conversation.
 -   Escalation of a native interop conversation into a multiple-party conversation.